Patrizio Bianchi: Regional Minister for Emilia-Romagna

-He served as Regional Minister for education, training, research, university, labour, work and European policies for development for Emilia-Romagna region for two terms from 2010 to February 2020 under the respective guidance of the presidents Vasco Errani and Stefano Bonaccini.
+He served as Regional Minister for education, training, research, university, labour, work and European policies for development for the Emilia-Romagna region for two terms from 2010 to February 2020 under the respective guidance of the presidents Vasco Errani and Stefano Bonaccini.

-From 2010 to 2012 he designed and implemented the reform of regional professional development, and from 2012 to 2014 he managed the reinitiation of teaching activities and the reconstruction of schools in the area affected by the 2012 20–29 May Earthquake.
+From 2010 to 2012, he designed and implemented the reform of regional professional development, and from 2012 to 2014, he managed the reinitiation of teaching activities and the reconstruction of schools in the area affected by the 2012 20–29 May Earthquake.
 Since 2017 he has directed the activities for the design and activation of the Big Data Technopole in Bologna, the new headquarters of the European Center for Weather Forecasts (previously located in Reading but transferred to Bologna following Brexit) and of the European Scientific Supercomputing Center which houses Leonardo, the fourth fastest supercomputer in the world.
-In January 2019 he founded the International Foundation Big Data and Artificial Intelligence for Human Development (IFAB), where he was Scientific Director until 2021.
+In January 2019, he founded the International Foundation Big Data and Artificial Intelligence for Human Development (IFAB), where he was Scientific Director until 2021.
 Since June 2018 he has also worked as vice-president of the Intermediterranean Commission (CIM) of the Conference of Peripheral and Maritime Regions (CPMR).

 His term as Regional Minister ended in February 2020.
-During his years as Councilor he was awarded the honor of Commendatore al merito della Repubblica Italiana by the President of the Italian Republic Giorgio Napolitano in 2010.
+During his years as Councillor he was awarded the honour of Commendatore al merito della Repubblica Italiana by the President of the Italian Republic Giorgio Napolitano in 2010.
 On the 11 June 2015 as part of the closing meeting of the academic year of the Accademia dei Lincei he received the Lincei prize of the Ministry of Cultural Heritage for Political and Social Sciences from the President of the Italian Republic, Sergio Mattarella.

 Italian Minister of Education in the Mario Draghi cabinet

-In April of the same year he coordinated the ministerial task force, formed by the then Minister of Education Lucia Azzolina, to coordinate and manage the restart of the school year during the COVID-19 pandemic.
+In April of the same year, he coordinated the ministerial task force, formed by the then Minister of Education Lucia Azzolina, to coordinate and manage the restart of the school year during the COVID-19 pandemic.

-On 12 February 2021 he was named by Mario Draghi as Minister of Education in the Draghi government (a national unity government) and was sworn in the following day at the Quirinale in the presence of the President of the Republic Sergio Mattarella.The main objectives of his term was the return of face-to-face teaching for the 2021–2022 school year after the distance learning period due to the coronavirus pandemic and the implementation of the reforms envisaged by the National Recovery and Resilience Plan - PNRR (part of Next Generation EU).
+On 12 February 2021 he was named by Mario Draghi as Minister of Education in the Draghi government (a national unity government) and was sworn in the following day at the Quirinale in the presence of the President of the Republic Sergio Mattarella.
+The main objectives of his term was the return of face-to-face teaching for the 2021–2022 school year after the distance learning period due to the coronavirus pandemic and the implementation of the reforms envisaged by the National Recovery and Resilience Plan - PNRR (part of Next Generation EU).

-As Education Secretary he chaired the G20 of education in Catania in 2021, held within the 2021 G20 summit under the Italian presidency.
-In September 2022 he also spoke in New York on the theme "Transforming Education for a Transforming World" at the seventy-seventh UN general assembly.
+As Education Secretary, he chaired the G20 of education in Catania in 2021, held within the 2021 G20 summit under the Italian presidency.
+In September 2022, he also spoke in New York on the theme "Transforming Education for a Transforming World" at the seventy-seventh UN general assembly.

-His term ended on October 22, 2022, with the inauguration of the Meloni government.
+His term ended on 22 October 2022, with the inauguration of the Meloni government.